Trusted

 Characteristics of recession

-• High unemployment: Companies lay off workers in recessions to meet declining demand.
+• High unemployment: Companies may lay off workers in response to declining demand.

-• Falling prices and sales for real estate and houses
+• Falling prices and real estate sales: Declining demand for goods affects property values.

-It’s important to point out that recessions do happen during an economic cycle.
-A total of 13 recessions have happened since the end of World War II.
-One of the most important is the Great Recession of 2008.
-This recent recession started in December 2007 and ended almost two years later, in June 2009.
+It’s important to recognize that recessions are part of economic cycles.
+13 recessions have occurred since the end of World War II.
+One of the most notable examples is the Great Recession of 2008, which started in December 2007 and lasted until June 2009.

-The main cause of the Great Recession was the subprime mortgage crisis.
-This led to a total collapse of the housing market and ignited a global financial banking crisis.
+The main cause was the subprime mortgage crisis, which led to the collapse of the housing market and triggered a global financial crisis.

 Some statistics from the 2008 Great Recession:

-While the Great Recession had a terrible effect on all segments of the economy, it must not be confused with depression.
-Let’s take a look at the differences between the two and compare recession with depression.
+The Great Recession had widespread effects on all parts of the economy, but it must not be confused with a depression.

 The Great Depression of the 1930s